lina-berbesi/jupyter_conda_R/README.md

 ### 2. Classes and Races

-The initial data set had 768 classes and 182 races which were reduced into 13 predominant classes and 16 predominant races for faciliting data visualization and manipulation.
+The initial data set had 768 classes and 182 races which were reduced into 13 predominant classes and 16 predominant races for facilitating data visualization and manipulation.

 #### 2.1 Circular plot